Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Introduction

-In the previous work, the Y(4230) and the $\Upsilon(10753)$ cannot be accommodated in a conventional heavy quarkonium picture including S-D mixing~\cite{Zhao:2023hxc}.
-In this work, we focus on studying the mass spectrum and decay properties of the $1^{--}$ P-wave charmonium-like and bottomonium-like compact tetraquark states, referred to $Y_c$ and $Y_b$ states for convenience, within a constituent quark model framework.
+In the previous work, the Y(4230) and the $\Upsilon(10753)$ could not be accommodated within a conventional heavy quarkonium picture including $S-D$ mixing~\cite{Zhao:2023hxc}.
+In this work, we focus on studying the mass spectrum and decay properties of the $1^{--}$ P-wave charmonium-like and bottomonium-like compact tetraquark states (which we refer to as $Y_c$ and $Y_b$ for convenience) within a constituent quark model framework.

 The paper is organized as follows.
 In Sec.~\ref{sec:TM}, all the possible configurations of color, spin, and spatial degrees of freedom of tetraquark states are introduced, and a constituent quark model developed from our previous work \cite{Zhao:2020jvl, Zhao:2021jss} is briefly reviewed.
 In Sec.~\ref{sec:RND}, $1^{--}$ P-wave tetraquark mass spectra and decay branching ratios are evaluated in the constituent quark model.
 The theoretical results are compared with experimental data of Y states and tentative assignments for $1^{--}$ tetraquarks are suggested.
 A summary is given in Sec.~\ref{sec:SUM}.
-The details of the tetraquark spatial wave function, and cross term between different configuration from one-gluon exchange interaction are shown in the Appendix.
+The details of the tetraquark spatial wave function, and cross terms between different configurations from one-gluon exchange interaction are shown in the Appendix.